EUDI Wallet Rollout Status by Member State — April 2026

 What about the "will it really be ready by December 2026" debate

 Industry press in late 2025 and early 2026 has raised legitimate doubts that every member state will hit a clean December 2026 launch.
 Signicat, Namirial, and Biometric Update have all published sceptical pieces.
-Our read of the evidence is that the rollout will be staggered: most Tier 1 and Tier 2 countries will meet the spirit of the deadline with publicly usable wallets, while Tier 3 and Tier 5 countries will likely ship minimum-viable wallets to satisfy the letter of the regulation with limited real-world coverage at launch.
+Our read of the evidence is that the rollout will be staggered: most Tier 1 and Tier 2 countries will meet the spirit of the deadline with publicly usable wallets, while Tier 3 and Tier 4 countries may ship minimum-viable wallets or limited pilots to satisfy the letter of the regulation with constrained real-world coverage at launch.

 This is not a crisis.
 It mirrors how every other large EU digital infrastructure rollout has played out.
 It does mean you should not build a merchant integration that assumes uniform wallet coverage across all 27 countries on day one.